Apple II accelerators: TransWarp – Applied Engineering

 Applied Engineering was the last company to offer a slot-based Apple II accelerator card, the TransWarp.
 This new card offered complete slot configurability via DIP switches and speed control via both DIP switches and software.
 A user could hold down the Esc key upon bootup, to disable the card for speed sensitive applications.
 In an Apple II Plus, the TransWarp emulated the 16k language card.
-The TransWarp ran at the same 3.58, 1.79 and 1.02 (commonly listed as "1") MHz speeds as other accelerators of its time, however, it included a whopping 256 KB of on-board RAM.
+The TransWarp ran at the same 3.58, 1.79 and 1.02 (commonly listed as "1") MHz speeds as other accelerators of its time, however, it included a whopping 256 KB of onboard RAM.
 According to the March 1986 Apple Assembly Line (volume 6, number 6) this is how the TransWarp utilized the RAM:

 TransWarp's 256K RAM is effectively divided into four 64K banks.
 When you power-up your Apple with TransWarp installed, all of the ROM from $D000 through $FFFF is copied into one of the high-speed RAM banks.
 The rest of this bank is not used.
 A second bank is used in place of the motherboard RAM.
 The third and fourth banks are used in place of the first and second banks of AUXMEM, if you have a RAM card such as RAMWORKS installed in the AUX slot.
 If you have a large RAMWORKS in the auxiliary slot of a //e, any additional banks beyond two will still be usable but at "only" 1 MHz.

 The same issue of the publication determined that the TransWarp was faster than either the McT SpeedDemon or Titan Accelerator //e when running the same applications, even though all three cards ran at the same 3.58 MHz native speed.
 The TransWarp was released during the early-mid 1980s with an original retail price of $279.
 Applied Engineering offered a unique $89 upgrade to the 16-bit 65802 microprocessor, for people who were able to use its advanced features.